coderaaj04/Dragify/README.md

 # 🧠 Dragify

-> A modern, clean and interactive drag & drop task management web app to organize your work efficiently ⚡
+> A modern, clean and interactive drag & drop task management web to organize your work efficiently ⚡

 ---

 ## ✨ About The Project

-TaskFlow is not just a simple to-do app — it is designed to provide a **smooth and real-world task management experience**.
+TaskFlow is not just a simple to-do web — it is designed to provide a **smooth and real-world task management experience**.

 With a clean UI, responsive design and drag-and-drop functionality, users can easily manage and track their tasks across different stages.